Abraham Ozler: Plot

-1989: Alexander was a dedicated postgraduate student at the surgery department of Kozhikode Medical College.
-Xavi, a fellow student of surgery, was inept compared to Alexander, and was consequently jealous as the professors favored the latter's skill.
-Shivakumar, a student of General Medicine, developed hatred towards Alexander for starting a relationship with first year MBBS student Suja Jayadev, whom Shivakumar had been pursuing relentlessly.
-Selvaraj, a student of Anesthesia and a drug addict, was expelled after Alexander caught him getting high and reported the latter to the faculty.
+1989: Alexander was a talented surgery student at Kozhikode Medical College.
+Sevi, who was also studying surgery, resented him because the professors preferred Alexander's skill.
+Shivakumar, a General Medicine student, hated him for courting Suja Jayadev, a first-year MBBS student whom Shivakumar had been pursuing.
+Selvaraj, an Anesthesia student and drug addict, was expelled after Alexander caught him taking drugs and reported him.

-During this time, Krishnadas was admitted to the Medical College due to a tumor in his throat, which affected his voice.
-Alexander was designated to assist in the surgery and he chooses Xavi to help him.
-During the surgery, Alexander was unexpectedly required to take the lead and he requested Xavi to cut the tie inside Krishnadas's neck.
-Xavi, fueled by jealousy and bitterness, cuts Krishnadas's vocal cord - which is why he lost his voice.

-Alexander reported Xavi's intentional act to the faculty, Xavi is blacklisted and both are suspended due to Alexander being the first assistant.
-Under the influence of drugs and alcohol, the enraged and bitter Selvaraj, Xavi and Shivakumar brutalized Alexander, putting him in a coma.
-Once sober, they fabricated an accident, faked injuries on themselves and told everyone that a drunk Alexander took them for a drive and crashed the car.
-Suja becomes depressed after this.
-One day, doctors suggested that Alexander's life support be removed and he be allowed to die peacefully.
-A heartbroken Suja lost all hope after overhearing this and committed suicide by jumping in front of a moving bus.
-In a fateful twist of irony, Alexander awakened on the 1st day of her death.
-After years of nursing care, he regained movement but loses most of his postgraduate memories due to dissociative amnesia, including Suja, Xavi, Shivakumar and Selvaraj.
-3 years ago, Alexander saw a TV program featuring Krishnadas, where some old videos of the latter singing are shown.
-This triggered his memories and Alexander slowly recollected his past.
-He learned about Suja's death and met up with a then wayward Krishnadas, and they planned the murders together.
+Krishnadas was admitted to the college with a throat tumour that affected his voice.
+Alexander was assigned to assist in the operation and chose Sevi to help him.
+During the surgery, Alexander was unexpectedly forced to take charge and asked Sevi to cut the tissue inside Krishnadas's neck.
+Driven by jealousy and bitterness, Sevi instead damaged Krishnadas's Vocal cords, leaving him unable to speak.
+Alexander reported the act to the faculty, and Sevi was blacklisted.
+Both men were suspended because Alexander had been the first assistant.
+Enraged and under the influence of drink and drugs, Selvaraj, Sevi and Shivakumar attacked Alexander and put him in a coma.
+They then falsified the incident, faked injuries of their own and claimed that a drunken Alexander had driven them into an accident.
+Suja became despondent, and after overhearing doctors suggest withdrawing life support, she killed herself by jumping in front of a bus.
+Ironically, Alexander regained consciousness on the same day.
+After years of treatment, he recovered movement but lost most of his postgraduate memories through dissociative amnesia, including those of Suja, Sevi, Shivakumar and Selvaraj.
+Three years earlier, seeing Krishnadas on a television programme triggered his memory, and Alexander eventually learned of Suja's death and joined forces with Krishnadas to exact revenge.

-Present: Xavi meets Alexander and Krishnadas in Ozler's custody and shows no remorse at all.
-Ozler regrets saving Xavi and tells him plainly that he deserved death.
-Astonishingly, Xavi dies on stage of cardiac arrest at the release ceremony of his autobiography.
-Seconds before this happens, Ozler receives a call where the forensic surgeon Satheesh Madhavan reveals that Alexander had poisoned Xavi and all the victims with methylene blue and agar-agar, a lethal bacteria-infected surgical ink before making cuts on their bodies.
-Later, it is shown that the truth gets revealed - Shivakumar is found dead in his car, while Selvaraj becomes drunk and his wife leaves him, realizing that he caused their son's murder.
+Present: Sevi shows no remorse when confronted in Ozler's custody.
+Ozler tells him bluntly that he deserved to die, and Sevi suddenly dies of cardiac arrest at the launch of his autobiography.
+Moments earlier, Ozler receives a call from forensic surgeon Satheesh Madhavan, who reveals that Alexander poisoned Sevi and the other victims with methylene blue and agar-agar, a lethal, bacteria-infected surgical ink used before cutting them.
+The truth behind the earlier accident is also exposed: Shivakumar is found dead in his car, while Selvaraj turns to drink and is abandoned by his wife after realising his role in their son's death.